Adamsky94/European_Motor_Museums/README.md

 I used Git for version control and uploading the project to GitHub.

-My GitHub repository for this project: https://github.com/Adamsky94/European_Motoring_Museums
+My GitHub repository for this project is accessible [here](https://github.com/Adamsky94/European_Motoring_Museums).

 ### Testing write-up